 I've spoken about insomnia in menopause and my own difficult relationship with a good nights sleep on my blog before and one of the things I always recommend is limiting screen time (and blue light) at least an hour before bedtime.
-But I find that listening to sleep meditations, music for sleep or a sleep story really help me drift off to sleep, and that means using my phone and Apple EarPods.
+But I find that when I listen to a sleep meditation, music for sleep or a sleep story, it can really help me drift off to sleep, but that means using my phone and Apple EarPods.
 However, there is now an alternative in the form of this clever little non-digital, screen-free device from Morphée which contains 210 sessions of meditation and sophrology to promote falling asleep as well as encouraging a deep and restorative sleep.

 Morphée was created in France and has enjoyed huge popularity and success there and it has now arrived in the UK.

 Read on to see how I got on with Morphée...

 This is a gifted blog review and contains an affiliate link.

 What is sophrology?

 Morphée is a cute, well designed, portable, clockwork style device with a rechargeable battery and key dials to select one of up to 210 combinations of music and meditations all created around the concept of 'sophrology' which are physical or mental exercises designed to calm the mind and promote relaxation.

 Prepare for sleep - it is useful during the day to let go at times by focusing on your breathing and relaxing your shoulders, do these little exercises at a red light or in an elevator or while waiting in a queue.

 Avoid digital screens in the bedrooms - smartphones and screens are considered to be the 'worst enemies of sleep' as they emit a blue light which blocks the production of melatonin, the sleep hormone.
 And using a smartphone at bedtime, creates mental unrest and distracts us from relaxing.